wiredolphin/img2base64/README.md

 open an image file (actually only .png and .jpg) pressing the `open file` button, then press `encode` and finally copy the resulting string to your clipboard clicking the `copy to clipboard` button.

+### License ###

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.